Standard deviation: Relationship between standard deviation and mean

 Variability can also be measured by the coefficient of variation, which is the ratio of the standard deviation to the mean.
 It is a dimensionless number.

 Standard deviation of the mean

 Often, we want some information about the precision of the mean we obtained.
 We can obtain this by determining the standard deviation of the sampled mean.
-Assuming statistical independence of the values in the sample, the standard deviation of the mean is related to the standard deviation of the distribution by:
+Assuming statistical independence of the values in the sample, the standard deviation of the mean (SDOM) is related to the standard deviation of the distribution by: